-Anodised bronze steel – We incoporated anodised bronze steel from JFAN in the windows, eaves and coping trim.
-The material was used to create Portuguese bronze windows providing a stunning visual warmth to building.
-Anodising the bronze helps it prevent from cracking, breaking or chipping especially when exposed the prolonged elements.
+Anodised bronze steel – We incorporated anodised bronze steel from JFAN in the windows, eaves and coping trim.
+The material was used to create Portuguese bronze windows providing a stunning visual warmth to the building.
+Anodising the bronze helps it prevent cracking, breaking or chipping especially when exposed the prolonged elements.

-Charred Timber Cladding – This techniques originates from 18th Century Japan where timber cladding are charred using an open flame creating wood preservation and durability becoming increasingly weather resistant.
+Charred Timber Cladding – This technique originates from 18th Century Japan where timber cladding is charred using an open flame creating wood preservation and durability becoming increasingly weather resistant.

-Birch plywood strips – Plywood is incredibly versatile which has high quality and high strength.
+Birch plywood strips – Plywood is incredibly versatile and has high quality and high strength.
 It comes with a smooth finish and is elegant and has guaranteed strength and stability.